hanifanrn/hanifanrn/README.md

 - 🔭 I’m currently working at IBM-JTI
 - 🌱 I’m currently learning Quantum Computing
 - 👯 I’m looking to collaborate on Rust or Quantum Computing project
+- 📫 How to reach me: Send me a message via [LinkedIn](https://www.linkedin.com/in/hanifanrn)

 ### :zap: Recent Activity